oppiliappan/statix/readme.md

 > Lints and suggestions for the Nix programming language.

-`statix` highlights antipatterns in Nix code. `statix --fix` can fix several such occurrences.
+`statix check` highlights antipatterns in Nix code. `statix fix` can fix several such occurrences.

 For the time-being, `statix` works only with ASTs produced by the `rnix-parser` crate and does not evaluate